IN STOCK. ORDER NOW. €16.00. Email firstname.lastname@example.org

 WAYS OF PURCHASING

-- Pre-order a copy from Andrew at Powertool Records, or purchase from Powertool online after that.
+- Order a copy from Andrew at Powertool online.

-- Pick up a copy from Bill at any of his gigs mid-year.
+- Pick up a copy from Bill at any of his gigs.

 - Order it from your local record store, or through Zelle online in Europe, or through Grapefruit Records in the US.